percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 } EKTCipher;
 ~~~

-If this extension is successfully negotiated, then once one endpoint sends

 ### Establishing an EKT Key

-Once a client and server have concluded a handshake that negotiated an EKT
+Once a client and server have concluded a handshake that negotiated
-cipher, the server MUST provide to the client a key to be used when encrypting
+an EKT cipher, the server MUST provide to the client a key to be
-and decrypting EKTCiphertext values.
-EKT keys are sent in encrypted handshake
+used when encrypting and decrypting EKTCiphertext values.
+EKT keys
-records, using handshake type `ekt_key(TBD)`.
-The body of the handshake
+are sent in encrypted handshake records, using handshake type
+`ekt_key(TBD)`.
+The body of the handshake message contains an
-message contains an `EKTKey` structure:
+`EKTKey` structure:

-[[ NOTE: RFC Editor, please replace "TBD" above with the code point assigend by
+[[ NOTE: RFC Editor, please replace "TBD" above with the code point
-IANA ]]
+assigend by IANA ]]

 ~~~
 struct {